ttkorhonen/e3pages/docs/kb/guide/articles/11_cookiecutter_recipe.md

 *[Cookiecutter](https://github.com/cookiecutter/cookiecutter)* is a templating utility built in Python.
 Cookiecutter is already extensively used within ICS to help standardize the creation of multiple projects, see
 <https://gitlab.esss.lu.se/ics-cookiecutter>.
-To create a conda-recipe , we will
+To create a conda-recipe, we will
 be using [a template designed for that](https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-recipe).